OndrejPilous/old-test-task/README.md

 ## notes
 This is rough version.
 It works but there are definetly ways to improve, comment and bug test.

+Also because of time sensitivity I didn't have time to implement some sort of loading screen.
+So it is needed to wait for scraping to finish and perhaps refresh the page.
+Saidly I didn't have time to test it.

 The goal was writen very open way so I picked some ways I found interesting and practical.

 I've never done similar project and learned a lot.